 Not if you need executive protection, medical evacuation, or on-site security consulting.
 Those are physical services that require human assets on the ground.
 Region Alert replaces the intelligence monitoring component: the daily threat feed, the country risk analysis, the early warning layer.
 If your Crisis24 contract is primarily for intelligence rather than response services, Region Alert covers that function at roughly 95% lower cost.
 If you need both intel and response, the smarter move is to keep Crisis24 for response and add Region Alert for detection.

-How does Region Alert monitor 100+ languages without a huge analyst team?
+How does Region Alert monitor multiple languages without a huge analyst team?

-We use automated multi-language ingestion pipelines that monitor local news sources, Telegram channels, community forums, and social media in their original languages.
+We use rigorous editorial methodology that monitor regional and local-language sources in their original languages.
 Multi-source classification identifies security-relevant signals, which are then structured into daily briefings and flash alerts.
 This is fundamentally different from Crisis24's model of hiring regional analysts who read English-language aggregators.
-Our approach catches signals at the source, in Hausa, Pidgin English, Swahili, or Dari, before they're translated, summarized, or picked up by wire services.
+Our approach catches signals at the source, in regional languages, before they're translated, summarized, or picked up by wire services.
 See our intelligence methodology for a deeper explanation.

 What if I need to scale quickly to a new region?